 COPCAMS (COgnitive & Perceptive CAMeraS) is an ARTEMIS project funded under grant agreement No. 332913.
-The project started on April 1, 2013 and will end by March 31, 2016.
+The project started on April 1, 2013 and ended on September 30, 2016.
 The project consortium consists of 21 partners from seven European countries.

 Vision systems analysing images from multiple cameras will become the norm in the future, be it in large-scale surveillance, advanced manufacturing or traffic monitoring.
 COPCAMS leverages recent advances in embedded computing platforms to develop large-scale, integrated vision systems.
 It aims to exploit new programmable accelerators, particularly many-cores, to power a new generation of greener, low-power smart cameras and gateways.

 This will be possible owing to a paradigm change: whereas previous generation of systems had simple cameras connected to powerful centralised computing servers through high-bandwidth networking, the COCPAMS vision is to push low-power, high-performance computing on the edge of the system and in the distributed aggregators.
 These “smart cameras” and “smart aggregators” will process video streams, extract significant semantic information and decide locally whether or not the streams’ content is of interest and is worth propagating.
 The decentralised, distributed decision-making will save both energy and bandwidth, while opening up opportunities for new distributed applications.